Key Breed Facts

 Older dogs are not known to be fussy or finicky eaters, but this does not mean you can feed them a lower quality diet.
 It's best to feed a mature dog twice a day, once in the morning and then again in the evening, making sure it's good quality food that meets all their nutritional requirements.
 It's also important that dogs be given the right amount of exercise so they burn off any excess calories or they might gain too much weight which can lead to all sorts of health issues.
 Obesity can shorten a dog's life by several years so it's important to keep an eye on their waistline from the word go.

 If you are looking to buy a Borzoi, you would need to pay anything from £500 to over £800 for a well-bred pedigree puppy bearing in mind that you may well have to go on a waiting list because not many of these lovely dogs are offered for sale.
 There were only just over 120 puppies registered in 2015 with the Kennel Club.
-The cost of insuring a male 3-year-old Borzoi in northern England would be £26.65 a month for basic cover but for a lifetime policy, this would set you back £49.42 a month (quote as of April 2016).
-When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK and a dog's age and whether or not they have been neutered or spayed.
+The cost of insuring a male 3-year-old Borzoi in northern England would be £30.09 a month for basic cover but for a lifetime policy, this would set you back £53.65 a month (quote as of February 2018).
+When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK and a dog's age and whether they have been neutered or spayed among other things.

-As a rough guide, the average cost to keep and care for a Borzoi would be between £100 to £130 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a pedigree puppy.
+As a rough guide, the average cost to keep and care for a Borzoi would be between £100 to £130 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a healthy, well-bred Kennel Club registered pedigree Borzoi puppy.

 Click 'Like' if you love Borzois.